How to cancel a credit card without hurting your credit score

 Note: If you don't have a Chase credit card and don't want to use Credit Sesame, you can also get your free credit score from NerdWallet.
 The only catch?
 You have to create a NerdWallet account.

-What Happens If I Cancel a Credit Card?
+What Happens If I Close a Credit Card?

 Perhaps most relevant for my current situation, however, Credit Journey allows you to simulate your credit score given a variety of changes.